tommie/v8go/README.md

 involve passing a linker flag when building v8go (e.g. using the `CGO_LDFLAGS` environment variable.

-## V8 dependency
+## V8 Dependency

-V8 version: **9.0.257.18** (April 2021)
+See `deps/v8/` for the version of V8 we're currently on.
 In order to make `v8go` usable as a standard Go package, prebuilt static libraries of V8 are included for Linux and macOS. you *should not* require to build V8 yourself.

-Due to security concerns of binary blobs hiding malicious code, the V8 binary is built via CI *ONLY*.

 ## Project Goals